Alperclktp/Alperclktp/README.md

 I’m **Alper Çeliktepe**, a senior game developer with over **10 years of software development experience** and **8+ years focused on professional game development**.

-I specialize in building scalable, system-driven game architectures across Unity and Roblox, contributing to **60+ projects** ranging from mobile releases on Google Play and the App Store to long-term multiplayer infrastructures.
+My work centers around designing and implementing structured, system-driven game architectures across Unity and Roblox.
+I have contributed to **60+ projects**, ranging from mobile titles published on Google Play and the App Store to multiplayer-focused game infrastructures.

-I am also the co-founder of **COLE Games**, where we develop Roblox-based games with a strong emphasis on clean architecture, maintainability, and sustainable growth.
+I am also the co-founder of **COLE Games**, where we develop Roblox-based games with a strong emphasis on clean architecture, long-term maintainability, and steady product growth.

 📍 Antalya, Turkey 🇹🇷
 🎮 Co-Founder of COLE Games
 🎓 Private Unity & C# Game Development Instructor

 ---

 ## 🧠 Engineering Philosophy

-I approach game development with a systems mindset.
+I approach game development from a systems perspective.

 Core principles:

 - Server-authoritative architecture
 - Modular and reusable design
 - Clear separation of concerns
-- Performance-focused implementation
+- Performance-conscious implementation
 - Maintainable and extensible codebases
-- Production-ready standards
+- Production-level standards

-For me, strong gameplay starts with strong systems.
+For me, strong gameplay begins with strong systems.

 ---

 ## 🏗 What I Currently Build

-At **COLE Games**, my partner and I develop Roblox-based game experiences, focusing on scalable systems and long-term game growth.
+At **COLE Games**, my partner and I build Roblox-based game experiences designed for stability, clarity, and long-term evolution.

-I contribute both technically and strategically, taking part in architecture decisions, core gameplay systems, and overall project direction.
+I contribute both technically and strategically, taking part in architectural decisions, core gameplay systems, and overall technical direction.

 ---